isidoridev/wordMine/README.md

 # Mine words in a text file

 ### What?
-Print to screen all the words in a targeted file, sorted from most to least frequent.
+Print all the words in a targeted file, sorted from most to least frequent.

 ### Example:
-By running: wordMine README.md
+`wordMine README.md`

 prints to console: Counter({'file':5, 'words':4, 'text':4, 'wordmine':2,...})